 Michael Garfield, paleontologist-futurist

 Michael Garfield is a "paleontologist-futurist" – a multimedia artist whose provocative work grounds conversations about the future in a study of Big History.
-Here’s more about this NewMo Catalyst.
+His podcast was featured in our first print issue.

 What’s your quick bio?

 After fourteen years as a public speaker and multimedia performer on the trail of a new unifying theory to explain major evolutionary transitions (including the one we're all participating in), I now split my time between:

 - hosting the Future Fossils Podcast (fun fact: the guest for episode 130 was Lydia Laurenson, founder of The New Modality),

 - and managing social media for the Santa Fe Institute, an independent research center that focuses on the science of complex systems.

 What’s a specific project that you’re excited about right now?

 At the moment, I'm especially excited about the new Complexity Podcast, which I host and produce at the Santa Fe Institute.
 It's an opportunity to have profound and personal conversations with world-leading scientists about research and issues of global significance.
 I love getting my foot in the door and then jamming it open to let other people into the party, and this podcast is probably my biggest victory to date in this regard.

 What is a cultural phenomenon, experiment, or moment that has inspired you in the past?